NUISANCEMC/HEPData/README.md

 #### A Note on HEPData sandboxed records

-Because the HEPData REST API differentiates between public and sandboxed records, a separate type, `hEPdata-sandbox`, must be defined to enable access to records that are in the sandbox.
+Because the HEPData REST API differentiates between public and sandboxed records, a separate type, `hepdata-sandbox`, must be defined to enable access to records that are in the sandbox.
 Public records should never link to sandboxed records, but sandboxed records may link to either other sandboxed records or public records.

 ### Reference utilities